The Fourth Year of Xiankang (The Wuxu Year, 338 AD)

 Shi Min's father Shi Zhan, a native of Neihuang, was originally named Ran Zhan.
 When Shi Le defeated Chen Wu, Ran Zhan was captured, and Shi Le ordered Shi Hu to adopt him as a son.
-Thus his surname became Shi, and his own son was born as Shi Min.
+Thus he and his son Min had the surname Shi.
 Shi Min was brave, strong, and cunning in battle, developing many plans and strategies.
-Shi Hu favored him, treating him better than his other grandsons.Chen Wu was the leader of a group of refugees whom Shi Le defeated in 311.
+Shi Hu favored him, treating him just like his other grandsons.Chen Wu was the leader of a group of refugees whom Shi Le defeated in 311.

 15. Shi Hu returned to Ye.
-Liu Qun was made Prefect of the 中書, and Lu Chen was made 中書侍郎.
-Pu Hong was appointed as 使持节, Commander over the six tribes, and Grand Champion General, and ennobled as Duke of Xiping.
+Liu Qun was made Prefect of the Palace Secretariat, and Lu Chen was made Gentleman Attendant of the Palace Secretariat.
+Pu Hong was appointed as Commissioner Bearing Credentials, Commander over the six tribes, and Grand Champion General, and ennobled as Duke of Xiping.

-19. The Zhao Crown Prince, Shi Xuan, led twenty thousand horse and foot to attack the Xianbei chieftain Humotou at Shuofang.
-He defeated the Xianbei, taking over forty thousand heads.
+19. Zhao's Crown Prince, Shi Xuan, led twenty thousand horse and foot to attack the Xianbei chieftain Humotou at Shuofang.
+He routed the Xianbei, taking over forty thousand heads.

-20. The eight commandaries of Jizhou suffered from locusts.
-Zhao's Director of Retainers requested that local officials be prosecuted.
+20. Zhao's eight commandaries of Jizhou suffered from locusts.
+The Director of Retainers requested that local officials be prosecuted.
 Shi Hu replied, "How would that reflect my contrition?
 The Director of Retainers fails to admonish me with upright words, and thus has failed in his duty in aiding me.
 Instead, he intends to punish the innocent.
-Let him remain in his post as a commoner!"白衣領職 = To strip an official of their rank, thus making them a commoner, but keeping them in their job.
+Let him remain in his post, but as a commoner!"白衣領職 = To strip an official of their rank, thus making them a commoner, but keeping them in their job.
 This was a less severe punishment than outright firing them.

 21. Shi Hu ordered the Duke of Xiangcheng, Shegui, and the Duke of Shangyong, Rigui, to lead their soldiers to defend Chang'an.
 The two of them informed Shi Hu that the General Who Guards The West, Shi Guang, was granting favors in his own name to oblige people to him as their patron.
 Shi Hu summoned Shi Guang to Ye, and killed him.

 "Now that our lord has become of age, we should ensure that authority reverts back to him.
-Instead of humbly returning the authority to him, as soon Wang Dao was honored as an elder, he kept a horde of miscreants.
+But instead of humbly returning the authority to our lord, as soon Wang Dao was honored as an elder, he kept a horde of miscreants.
 Sir, you and I were both entrusted with the task of supporting the emperor.
 If you do not sweep away this great evil, how can we face his father in the world below?"
 By this, Yu Liang meant to raise troops together with Chi Jian to depose Wang Dao.
 But Chi Jian would not hear of it.